dspydev/python-projects/README.md

 # Projects

-Below is a list of projects that will be categorized as they appear:
+As projects appear, they will be categorized and added to the list below :

 - [Furniture Store Receipt with Python](https://github.com/developpeurpython/python-projects/tree/main/furniture-store-receipt-with-python)
 - [Magic 8-Ball with Python](https://github.com/developpeurpython/python-projects/tree/main/magic-8-ball-with-python)